Why Winter Is a Good Time for Tree Work!

-Now that the leaves have fallen and the snow is starting to cover the ground, many people are not thinking about their trees as much.
-We’d like you to know, however, that winter is a great time to work on trees.
+Now that the leaves have fallen and the snow is starting to fall, many people do not think about their trees as often.
+Despite this, winter is a great time to work on trees.

 The months of April to December are usually the busiest months for the tree care industry but winter is a great time to do certain types of tree work.
 As arborists we really enjoy working in the winter.
 The snow is beautiful and our chainsaw pants provide a nice insulation in the cold weather!